We will tell you about the iconic places worth visiting in Kutaisi and its surroundings.

 Okros Chardakhi

-Other Ancient Attractions in Kutaisi
+Other Ancient Landmarks of Kutaisi

-The Opera Theater on Shota Rustaveli Avenue.
+And also the Opera House on Shota Rustaveli Avenue.

 Modern Kutaisi